louisremi/node-DJs/README.md

     var CSV = require(./csv);

-It adds them to its *playlist* and watch all of this files for changes, using the fs.watchFile function.
+It adds them to its *playlist* and watch all of these files for changes, using the fs.watchFile function.
 It is currently unable to watch dynamically loaded dependencies:

    var dep = './csv';